-In 1901 McCubbin and his family moved to Mount Macedon, it was at Macedon with its surrounding bush, that inspired him to experiment with the light and its effects on colour in nature.
+In 1901 McCubbin and his family moved to Mount Macedon.
+It was at the Macedon region with its surrounding bush, which inspired him to experiment with the light and its effects on color in nature.
 It was in this setting that he painted The Pioneer, among many other bush works.
 McCubbin continued to paint, though, by the beginning of World War I, his health began to fail, and he died in 1917 from a heart attack.

 A Tour of Frederick McCubbin’s Art

 - “The Pioneer” by Frederick McCubbin was painted in 1904 as a triptych depicting the story of a settler family making a living in the Australian bush.
 The left panel shows the settler and his wife.
 They are claiming what was called by the government as their “selection.”
 “Selection” referred to “free selection before survey” of crown land in some Australian colonies as part of legislation introduced in the 1860s.
 In the middle of the bush is the wagon.
 The man is starting a campfire, and in the foreground, the woman is deep in thought.
 In the center panel, the passage of time is indicated by the young child in the woman’s arms.
 The family home can be seen in the center through a clearing in the trees.
 The clearing shows where the trees have been cleared to create pasture and tillable land.
 The right panel shows that time has moved on with a city that is visible in the background.
 A young man is kneeling and clearing a grave.
 Is the young man kneeling the young boy from the center panel, clearing the gravesite?
 Museum: National Gallery of Victoria, Melbourne